newpolygons/Blueberry/README.md

 7. Write your Spotify username in the 'creds.txt' file
 8. Copy your display size (ex.
 1920x1080) and paste it in the 'creds.txt' file (you can find it in Settings -> Devices -> Display Resolution or running the command `xrandr` in terminal)
 9. Save the file

+## TODO

+### Short term

+- [ ] Find a better way to check if colors are too similar
+- [ ] Function that choose which color use as second one in each mode, based on some magic *distance* between colors
+- [ ] Find a better way to leveling levels of loudness in waveform mode, so peaks are not too high compared to the rest of the image

+### Medium term

+- [ ] Add new modes
+- [ ] Let user choose some parameters (ex. colors, gradient direction, etc.) without editing the code or stop the script

+### Long term

+- [ ] General optimization of the code
+- [ ] Add a GUI (too far from now, I think)
+- [ ] Compatibility with other desktop environments (same as above)